bhk/rio/concepts.md

 Compilation and code generation are often thought of as synonymous -- and in fact code generation is typically the biggest part of a "compiler".
-In Rio, code generation can happen after a deplorable image is generated, and after user input has been consumed, similarly to how a JIT-based VM works.
+In Rio, code generation can happen after a deployable image is generated, and after user input has been consumed, similarly to how a JIT-based VM works.

 Originally, compiling meant producing an object file: a deployable